-Like any surgery, choosing to undergo rhinoplasty is no small decision.
+Like any surgery, it’s no small decision to choose to undergo rhinoplasty (nose job).
 Chicago men and women who want to transform their faces often ask about rhinoplasty to create a smoother, narrower, or more refined nose.
-However, because it is an extensive procedure, rhinoplasty requires sizeable recovery time.
+However, because it is an extensive procedure, rhinoplasty requires a sizeable recovery time.

 There are many things you can expect on the long road to recovery.
 Here are a few main highlights and how you can make the process go as smoothly as possible.